Advantage II for Dogs Review

 Side Effects and Precautions

-The side effects of Advantage II for Dogs, if used correctly, are normally minor.
+The side effects of this spot-on treatment, if used correctly, are normally minor.
 There may be a slight rash on the skin around the treated area, but the normally disappears within one or two days.

 It does have a warning that it is harmful if ingested and you should call a poison control center if you accidentally get any of the Advantage in your mouth.

-Based upon the customer reviews, we recommend this product.
+Based upon the customer reviews, we recommend Advantage II for Dogs.
 As long as you’re only looking for a flea preventative.
 If you live in an area that has ticks, you may want to try something else.

 If you’ve tried Advantage II for dogs, please tell us about your experience in the comments section below.